kcarnold/cs344/content/units/09nlp-modeling/homework.md

 By now we've worked with PyTorch a lot, but there are probably some gaps in your knowledge.
 PyTorch has extensive [tutorials](https://pytorch.org/tutorials) on various topics, at various different levels, so everyone should be able to find something to learn there.
 So: **pick two resources** from the tutorials, **work through them on your own**, and **write a paragraph** about your experience for each. *Try to make this something you learn from, not just something you "get through".*

 Notice that the left menu on the PyTorch tutorials list has many categories.
-Pick something from two different categories.
+Pick something from **two different categories**.
 I recommend considering:

-- PyTorch Recipes: *there's lots of options here; I might try the Captum one myself*
+- PyTorch Recipes: *there's lots of good options here*
 - Introduction to PyTorch: *if you choose this category, consider the entire category to be one of your two resources to work through*, though you will probably be able to skim.
 - Introduction on YouTube: *if you choose this category, type out the code yourself*.
 - Image and Video: these all look good